RetroPie/RetroPie-Docs/docs/Mapping-a-Controller-for-Intellivision.md

 To map a controller in jzintv, you need to create a Keyboard Hack File which is a text file that contains the mappings.
 This is a dirty fix meaning that you will have to manually create and edit text files on your pi.
-It would be useful that you are familiar with using SFTP and Samba shares for accessing files on your pi.
-Details can be found [here](Transferring-Roms/#sftp).
+It would be useful that you are familiar with using SFTP and Samba shares for accessing files on your pi - details can be found [here](Transferring-Roms#sftp).

 ## Find Joystick Events